• Skip to primary navigation

 A casserole dish of sliced cornbread and sausage quiche

-A casserole dish of sausage quiche with cornbread
+A casserole dish of sausage and cornbread quiche.

 This is one of those recipes that you can put together very quickly and then just let it bake which makes it great for a weeknight dinner or for breakfast or brunch when you don’t want to spend much time in the kitchen.
 You can prep this easily in 20 minutes.